-But for many organisations, managing their FX exposure is at best time-consuming and expensive.
+But for many organizations, managing their FX exposure is at best time-consuming and expensive.
 At worst, it’s time-consuming, expensive and confusing, which can lead to costly mistakes.
 A blog here explains the process you need to go through if you deal with your FX transactions directly.
 As more and more services spring up to manage different aspects of businesses finance needs – expense management, reconciliation – FX is no different and outsourcing has real advantages.

 Using an API-based service to manage FX, companies are able to access real-time rates for currencies, manage their FX exposure and then pass on this knowledge to their customers so that they can pick the right time to ‘cash out’ to their native currency.